 Greenlight logo

-You can think of debit cards as an electronic version of cash.💸 They’re connected to your bank account and transfer money to other accounts to conveniently pay for things.
+You can think of debit cards as an electronic version of cash.
+They’re connected to your bank account and transfer money to other accounts to conveniently pay for things.
 So you can shop, transfer money to savings, and pay bills.

 A CVV is a security code typically found on the back of your debit card on the signature panel.
 Locate it by flipping over your card and looking for the three or four-digit code on the back.
 Think of the CVV code as a way to authorize your purchases.
-If someone gets ahold of your card number but doesn’t have your security code, they’ll have a more challenging time using your info to buy things online.
+If someone gets hold of your card number but doesn’t have your security code, they’ll have a more challenging time using your info to buy things online.

 Pro tip: Both debit and credit cards use CVVs or CVCs to keep your info secure.
 Make sure to locate the code on each of your cards.